 Skeletal survey or whole body low-dose CT is recommended as clinically indicated.
-Bone marrow aspiration and biopsy and imaging studies with MRI and/or CT and/or PET/CT are recommended as clinically indicated.63 PET imaging seems to reliably predict active
+Bone marrow aspiration and biopsy and imaging studies with MRI and/or CT and/or whole body FDG PET/CT are recommended as clinically indicated.
+63 PET imaging seems to reliably predict active myeloma; by virtue of FDG uptake, low-level smoldering myeloma is typically negative on the PET scan.
+34 It can also assess the extent of active disease, detect extramedullary involvement, or evaluate treatment response. ^{35,64-66} The NCCN Panel recommends considering using the same imaging modality used during the initial workup for the follow-up assessments.

 Multiparameter flow cytometry is a newly available tool that can help individualize the follow-up/surveillance strategy for patients with smoldering myeloma.
 It measures abnormal cells in the bone marrow and provides information regarding the risk of progression to active myeloma.
-A high proportion of abnormal plasma cells within the bone marrow plasma cell compartment (>95%) has been shown to predict the risk of progression in patients with smoldering myeloma or MGUS, as has quantity and type of M-protein (non-lgG) and abnormal serum FLC assay.
-According to the NCCN Multiple Myeloma Panel Members, multiple parameter flow cytometry information may be a useful consideration in the follow-up/surveillance plan of patients with smoldering myeloma.
+A high proportion of abnormal plasma cells within the bone marrow plasma cell compartment (>95%) has been shown to predict the risk of progression in patients with smoldering myeloma or MGUS, as has quantity and type of M-protein (non-IgG) and abnormal serum FLC assay. ^{67,68} According to the NCCN Multiple Myeloma Panel members, multiple parameter flow cytometry information may be a useful consideration in the follow-up/surveillance plan of patients with smoldering myeloma.
 Since this test is not standardized or widely available, they recommend that it should only be performed in laboratories with experience.